 Repeated tardiness or absence from meetings.

 A sustained and unexcused pattern of inattention that amounts to an abdication of the Director’s duties to the Bismarck Hockey Boosters.

+Any violations of the BHB Code of Conduct or Zero Tolerance Policy.
+(2026)

 Section 6.
 If for a reason stated in Section 3 or 4, or for any other such reason, there is a vacancy on the board, the vacancy shall be filled by appointment within two (2) months of the vacancy being known to the Board President.
 The vacancy shall be filled by appointment from the Board for the unexpired portion of the vacant term.
 The appointment will be approved by a simple majority of the voting Board members as long as a quorum is present.
 No proxy votes shall be allowed.
 (2021)